Zebra (ZBRA)

 Zebra Trailing 12-Month Free Cash Flow Margin

-Zebra’s free cash flow clocked in at $158 million in Q1, equivalent to a 12.1% margin.
-This result was good as its margin was 2.6 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Zebra’s free cash flow clocked in at $216 million in Q3, equivalent to a 16.4% margin.
+The company’s cash profitability regressed as it was 5.7 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
 Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)